Esri/arcgis-runtime-samples-android/java/set-initial-map-area/README.md

 ## Use case

 Setting the initial viewpoint is useful when a user wishes to first load the map at a particular area of interest.

 ## How to use the sample

-As the application is loading, the initial view point is set and the map view opens at the given location.
+When the sample loads, note the map is opened at the initial view point that is set to it.

 ## How it works